aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-comments/_index.md

 weight: 100
 url: /nodejs-java/presentation-comments/
 keywords: "Comments, PowerPoint comments, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Add comments and replies in PowerPoint presentation in Javascript"
+description: "Add comments and replies in PowerPoint presentation in JavaScript"
 ---

 In PowerPoint, a comment appears as a note or annotation on a slide.
 When a comment is clicked, its contents or messages are revealed.